lars-quaedvlieg/paperviz/README.md

 - 📊 One-liner **plotting functions**
 - 🧩 Easy **layout builders** for stacked, grid, and subfigure formats
 - 📚 Expanding **Jupyter Book** documentation with live examples
+- 🎬 **Manim animations** for dynamic visualizations and function evolutions
+- 📈 **Weights & Biases** integration for experiment tracking and analysis

 ---